jeremytrimble/ezdma/README.md

     make KERNELDIR=/path/to/your/kernel

 Currently the Makefile assumes you want to cross-compile for ARM by default, but you're free to override the `ARCH` and/or `CROSS_COMPILE` variables on the command line or on in your environment.
 (I'd be interested to hear how it works on non-ARM platforms, as well!)

+## Inserting into the kernel

+Once you've compiled, transfer the ezdma.ko module to your target system, and run:

+    insmod ezdma.ko

+For each DMA channel you've added (in the "dma-names" field in the device tree), you should see a message like the following printed in dmesg:

+    ezdma: loop_tx (TX) available
+    ezdma: loop_rx (RX) available

+The `/dev/loop_tx` and `/dev/loop_rx` devices should now be available, as shown in point 2 of the example above.

 ## Other info